arubaya/ts-library-base-project/README.md

 ## Usage

-To use Javascript Library Base Project in your application, you can import the necessary components and hooks provided by the library.
+To use Typescript Library Base Project in your application, you can import the necessary components and hooks provided by the library.

 ## Build